pacemade/inmyshoes/_profiles/03Daniel Moniz.md

 <div class="profile_extra1">
   <img src="{{ page.images }}23.jpg" alt="sexy guy">
 </div>

-<h3 class="question">In either improv or software development, or both, what is currently creating buzz?
-What’s on the up and up?</h3>

-I mean software’s just... there’s always something.
-I think, the cloud has been big in the last 10 years, but we’re only really starting to grasp the things it can be used for.
-So that’s a big thing, and thats a thing that I’ve been jumping into myself.
-For example, for online games: a lot of games go down on day one because too many people use it.
-If you have a sort of scalable system where it doesn’t matter how many people play... we just pay a little more, and another server comes out, you suddenly don’t have those problems.
-Either we’re right in the middle of that, or it hasn’t quite happened yet, where, I think, writing games will start involving these larger frameworks.
-Amazon has this game framework called “Lumberyard”.
-But with network code, don’t know much about it, what I’m imagining is something where you could produce a game, but already have a lot of the code in place to make it easy to play online.
-So people could start producing these things really easily.
-We could have truly massive multiplayer games that are a fraction of the cost that they would’ve been.
-So some changes within the next 5 years with that.

-You know, in a way, we’re also doing improv that no one cares about.
-The stuff that people are willing to pay for is usually stuff like “Who’s Line Is It Anyway?”
-So people are trying a lot of interesting things in long-form improv, but by and large people aren’t paying for them.
-It’s the same as going to see a play - where you have to be there.
-Movies they figured out like, “Hey, if we film things in a certain way, people will just pay to see the movie, they won’t have to be there”.
-I think something similar could be done with improv, and I don’t know exactly how it would work yet.
-For example, if you know about binaural audio: you can record audio, such that you actually use a dummy with ears and you put mics in the ears.
-What that does is simulates the way our ears help shape the sounds, and what that allows for, as well, is 2-channels, such that if someone then listens to it back on headphones... headphones circumvent the ears, in this area, the shape of the sound tells me where it’s coming from.
-The fact that it hits one ear before the other.
-Binaural audio takes all that into account, so someone can listen to it on headphones... you can close your eyes, and you can make it sound like someone’s walking in circles around you.
-They do this in games, actually.
-So what would have to happen in something like improv is... we need to make it more visceral, you need to make it feel like you’re there.
-Or, you break it apart such that being there would be boring, but somehow... the whole is greater than the pieces.
-Things like if you’re going to wear glasses, show people what it’s like to actually be on stage, or you can have someone, lets say second or third row, with a camera, and binaural audio, it’ll feel like the audience is around you, and you might actually feel like you’re there.
-As far as I know, no one is doing this.
-If I had a bit of time, maybe some money...
-I could take a crack at it.

 <h3 class="question">If you were to die this evening, with no opportunity to communicate with anyone, what would you regret not having told something? why haven't you told them?</h3>